-08 Aug ASEAN Breastfeeding Forum
+08 Aug Code at the ASEAN Forum

 As part of the celebration of the 50th Founding Anniversary of the ASEAN, the Department of Health (DOH) of the Philippines hosted the 2017 ASEAN Breastfeeding Forum and Hakab Na (Latch Now)! on 3 to 5 August 2017 in the City of Manila.
 The theme of the event was “ASEAN Ugnayan (Connection): One Community Promoting, Supporting, and Protecting Breastfeeding.”